Revised June 2021, June 2015, September 2008

-Emergency physicians must be knowledgeable about motor vehicle crash data, injury mechanisms, and the management of time-critical injuries.
-The American College of Emergency Physicians (ACEP) encourages its members to take the lead in motor vehicle safety activities at the local, state, and national levels.
+Emergency physicians must be knowledgeable about injury mechanisms and management of time-critical injuries of motor vehicle trauma.
+ACEP encourages its members to take the lead in motor vehicle safety activities at local, state, and national levels.

-ACEP encourages relevant patients be screened for misuse of alcohol and other substances and provided with referral and treatment when indicated.
+- Screen relevant patients for misuse of alcohol and other substances and offer referrals and treatment when indicated.

 - Develop innovative technologies that detect driver impairment and reduce driver distraction from safely operating motor vehicles.